jdgwartney/boundary-plugin-core-performance-counters/README.md

 #### Metrics Configuration File

 This configuration file indicates the metric definitions used by this plugin.
-Description of each of fields can be founder [here](http://premium-documentation.boundary.com/v1/post/metrics)
+Description of each of fields can be found [here](http://documentation.truesight.bmc.com/v1/post/metrics)

 ```json
 {